SheepTester/longer-tweets/_posts/2022-07-08-google-ctf.md

 })
 ```

 As a quick recap, the original HTML file runs this code immediately when the page loads.
 I included the code directly in my stripped down copy of the JS Safe.
-It seems to check the password when `document.body.className` is set to the safe's password, which is the challenge's flag. `Br0w53R_Bu9s_C4Nt_s70p_Y0u` did seem like part of the flag, but unfortunately JS Safe 4.0 did not accept `CTF{Br0w53R_Bu9s_C4Nt_s70p_Y0u}`.
+It seems to check the password when `document.body.className`{:.language-js} is set to the safe's password, which is the challenge's flag. `Br0w53R_Bu9s_C4Nt_s70p_Y0u` did seem like part of the flag, but unfortunately JS Safe 4.0 did not accept `CTF{Br0w53R_Bu9s_C4Nt_s70p_Y0u}`.
 Maybe they only included this as a deception.
 I guess life can't be so easy!

 ## Wow, such nice debug skills

-I played around with the code near the end of the HTML file, which did funny things like adding a `splice` property to all objects, defining a static method `Error.prepareStackTrace`, and creating a function `ChecksumError`.
+I played around with the code near the end of the HTML file, which did funny things like adding a `splice`{:.language-js} property to all objects, defining a static method `Error.prepareStackTrace`{:.language-js}, and creating a function `ChecksumError`{:.language-js}.

 ![JavaScript code.][no-devtools]